-Culturally Responsive, Critical Learning
+Culturally SUSTAINING, Critical Learning

 Kia Aroha College believes that learning is grounded in our students’ cultures.
 This understanding goes far wider and deeper than “one-off” cultural days or weeks, and involves changes in thinking about how we learn, what we learn, and how we structure our schools.